-This may come as a shock, but email is still alive and kicking as a viable, highly accessed marketing channel.
-Active email accounts are expected to hit 5.6 billion this year, beating out both social media and search engines.
-It has been found that 86% of professionals prefer email when communicating for business purposes and three-quarters of companies agree that email offers valuable ROI (HubSpot).
+This may come as a shock, but email is still alive and kicking as a highly accessed marketing channel.
+Active email accounts will hit 5.6 billion this year, beating both social media and search engines.
+In fact, 86% of professionals prefer email for business communication, and three-quarters of companies agree that email offers valuable ROI (HubSpot).

 Another surprise?
-Your contact database may be your most important marketing asset.
-On any given day, your customers may visit your website, blog, or social media page, but most of your customers will check their email accounts daily.
+Your contact database might be your best marketing asset.
+On any given day, your customers may visit your website, blog, or social media page, but most of your customers will check their emails daily.

-Email still matters and continues to be one of the most effective marketing tactics to communicate with your contacts.
+Email still matters.
+It continues to be an effective way to communicate with your contacts.
 The difference is subscribers have become savvier.
-Marketers for industrial and manufacturing companies face increasing challenges when connecting with potential customers.
+Marketers face many challenges when connecting with customers.

-New channels like social media and live chat mean email can no longer be a standalone approach.
+New channels like social media mean email can't be your only approach.

-For these reasons, it’s apparent that email marketing needs revision.
+For these reasons, it’s obvious email marketing needs work.
 In order to get your messages opened and clicked, here are five rules to revive email marketing.

 1) Establish Trust

-In order for your emails to be seen, people must trust and allow your message to pass through their filters.
+In order for your emails to be seen, people must trust your brand.
 Don’t use your personal or company email account to send your marketing emails; they’ll likely end up in the junk folder anyway.
-An experienced email service provider such as Constant Contact or HubSpot will offer a central database to capture and store your information.
+An email service provider like Constant Contact or HubSpot offers a central database to capture and store your information.

-It also helps your online brand to follow proper email marketing etiquette.
-This will create trust with your email recipients and increase the chances of your emails getting opened in the future.
+It also helps to follow proper email marketing etiquette.
+This increases the chances of your emails getting opened in the future.

 2) Stay Relevant

 We can all verify that we get enough emails.
-With so much clutter to sift through, you have to deliver the right message to the correct person at the appropriate time.
-Be sure to open with a compelling subject line or your email may not be read at all.
-According to Campaign Monitor, emails with personalized subjects are 26% more likely to be opened.
+With so much clutter, you have to deliver the right message at the right time.
+Open with a compelling subject line or your email may not be read at all.
+According to Campaign Monitor, emails with personalized subject lines are 26% more likely to be opened.

-To ensure apt delivery, your contacts can be segmented to create targeted lists.
-An email address is needed, but the more you know about your contacts, the better you can sort your list into smaller segments in order to send targeted messages they want to read.
+Your contacts can also be segmented to create targeted lists.
+The more you know about your contacts, the better you can sort your list.
+Smaller segments mean sending targeted messages recipients want to read.

 3) Be Conversational

-Compose your emails conversationally in a way that will appeal to recipients as people, not as mere contacts.
-Use a personalized greeting to make marketing messages relatable, increasing open and click rates.
-You can customize your email by adding the recipient’s name or other information to the subject line or message.
+Your emails should address recipients as real people.
+Use personal greeting to make messages relatable.
+You can customize your email by adding the recipient’s name or other information to the subject line or body.

-Always use a familiar tone that speaks to your subscribers one-to-one.
-The goal is to engage with your contacts as much as possible in order to build relationships.
-Great communication is essential; they’re taking the time to open your email, so make it worth their while!
+Always use a familiar tone that speaks one-to-one.
+The goal here is to build relationships.
+Great communication is key; they’re taking the time to open your email, so make it worth their while.

 4) Get Coordinated

-Your email marketing should include a unified approach in design, message, and customer experience.
-A seamless, integrated strategy across all channels will boost effective communication and expand interaction at every touchpoint.
+Your email marketing should include a steady design and message.
+A seamless strategy across all channels will improve communication at every touchpoint.

-Coordinated emails should deliver a hint of your brand experience to your customer’s inbox with every message.
-Prioritize your CTAs, personalize where possible, and request feedback.
-Your customers should recognize your branded emails with a single glance.
+Emails should deliver your brand experience to your customer’s inbox with every message.
+Personalize your CTAs where possible and ask for feedback.
+Your customers should recognize your emails at a single glance.

 5) Have a Strategy

-To begin building an email marketing strategy, you must understand what your goals are.
+To build an email marketing strategy, you have to understand your goals.
 Why are you sending this email?
 Who will be reading it?
 How often do you plan on sending emails?

-A good strategy also requires using metrics, analytics, and reporting to measure your email marketing performance.
-Try A/B testing (aka: split testing) your subject lines to see which work best or use the data to analyze the best times to send your emails.
+A good strategy also relies on metrics, analytics, and reporting to measure performance.
+Try A/B testing (aka: split testing) your subject lines to see what works best.
+Use your data to pick the best times to send your emails.

-Finally, as previously mentioned, email segmentation is an important aspect of your strategy.
-Segmented email campaigns receive a 760% increase in email revenue (Campaign Monitor).
-Without proper segmentation, your emails may end up going straight to spam.
+Finally, email segmentation is a key part of your strategy.
+Segmented emails receive a 760% increase in revenue (Campaign Monitor).
+Without segmentation, your emails end up straight to spam.

 Remember, the best email marketing campaigns focus on your subscribers and what they want.
-By properly implementing an excellent strategy, email marketing can be an exceptionally valuable source to communicate with your customers.
-The modern age of online marketing has evened the score for fair marketing implementation on all channels, both new and tried-and-true.
+Email marketing can be a valuable way to communicate with your customers if done right.
+The digital era has evened the score for all channels, both new and old.
 Email marketing is not lifeless, it’s merely evolving.